terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

 The purpose of this step is to deploy a simple [Compute Engine](https://cloud.google.com/compute/) instance in one of the business unit projects using the infra pipeline set up in 4-projects.
 The infra pipeline is created in step `4-projects` within the shared env and has a [Cloud Build](https://cloud.google.com/build/docs) pipeline configured to manage infrastructure within projects.
-To enable deployment via this pipeline, the projects deployed should [enable](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/4-projects/business_unit_1/development/example_base_shared_vpc_project.tf#L31-L32) the `enable_cloudbuild_deploy` flag and provide the Cloud Build service account value via `cloudbuild_sa`.

-This enables the Cloud Build service account to impersonate the project service account and use it to deploy infrastructure.
-The roles required for the project SA can also be [managed](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/4-projects/business_unit_1/development/example_base_shared_vpc_project.tf#L30) via `sa_roles`.
-(Note: This requires per project SA impersonation.
-If you would like to have a single SA managing an environment and all associated projects, that is also possible by [granting](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/4-projects/modules/single_project/main.tf#L62-L68) `roles/iam.serviceAccountTokenCreator` to an SA with the right roles in `4-projects/env`.)

 There is also a [Source Repository](https://cloud.google.com/source-repositories) configured with build triggers similar to the [foundation pipeline](https://github.com/terraform-google-modules/terraform-example-foundation#0-bootstrap) setup in `0-bootstrap`.
 This Compute Engine instance is created using the base network from step `3-networks` and is used to access private services.